Name handling utilities for person and organisation names. This module contains a large (and growing)

 Parameters:

-query List[NamePart]
+List[NamePart]

-The name parts of the query.
+The name parts of the first name.

 required

-result List[NamePart]
+List[NamePart]

-The name parts of the result.
+The name parts of the second name.

 required